Monday, 31 January 2022

 Do not accept any other God other than the Athma.
 The Athma is God in truth,

 Nothing is real but Athma, which is present in the form of consciousness.
-Nothing matters but realize God in truth.
+Nothing matters but realizing God in truth.

 God in truth is everywhere and in everything.
 Let these words be inscribed in your subconscious.